2009 East Asian Games opening ceremony: National flag bearers

-The athletes of the 9 nations then come out onto the stage.
+The athletes of the nine nations then came out onto the stage.
 The host region Hong Kong marched last.
-Guam entered as the penultimate region, as it is a member of the Oceania National Olympic Committees and an invitation team.
+Guam entered as the penultimate region, as it was a member of the Oceania National Olympic Committees and an invited team.
 Other countries and regions entered in English alphabetical order of their Olympic Council of Asia (OCA) designated names.
 Whilst most countries entered under their short names, a few entered under more formal or alternative names, sometimes due to political disputes.
 Taiwan (Republic of China) entered with the compromised name and flag of "Chinese Taipei" under T so that they did not enter together with conflicting "China", which entered under C. Similarly, South Korea entered as "Korea" under K while North Korea entered as "Democratic People's Republic of Korea" (shortened as DPR Korea on the placard).

 Speech

 Donald Tsang then gave a speech.
-It was the first large scale international games ever hosted in HK.
-It was also the largest east Asian games.
+It was the first large scale international games ever hosted in Hong Kong.
+It was also the largest East Asian Games.
 Timothy Fok then followed up with a speech.
-They both gave their speech first in English, then again in Cantonese.
-State Councilor Liu Yandong then opened the games up with a statement in Mandarin.
-The firework displays begin.
+They both gave their speech first in English, then in Cantonese.
+State Councillor Liu Yandong then opened the games up with a statement in Mandarin.
+The firework displays began.

 Games flag bearer

-The flag of East Asian games enters the stage carried by eight HK athletes.
+The flag of East Asian Games enters the stage carried by eight Hong Kong athletes.

-The flag is then raised and the East Asian games song is played.
-HK ping pong player Li Ching (李靜) takes an oath.
-Gary Au Yeung Kwok-kei (歐楊國棋) then take an oath.
-Lee Lai-shan and Wong Kam-po arrives with the torch from the 2009 East Asian Games torch relay.
-They join Cheung King-wai, Hannah Wilson and Chan Hei-man (陳晞文).
-They all light the wave.
+The flag was then raised and the East Asian Games song was played.
+Hong Kong table tennis player Li Ching (李靜) took the athlete's oath.
+Gary Au Yeung Kwok-kei (歐楊國棋) then took the referee's oath.
+Lee Lai Shan and Wong Kam-po arrived with the torch from the 2009 East Asian Games torch relay.
+They joined Cheung King Wai, Hannah Wilson and Chan Hei-man (陳晞文).
+They all lighted the cauldron.

 Fireworks

-Final major firework display is accompanied by live singing from the float performed by artists such as Yumiko Cheng, Nicholas Tse, Vincy Chan, Priscilla Chan.
-The ceremony finishes with You are the Legend.
+Final major firework display was accompanied by live singing from the float performed by artists such as Yumiko Cheng, Nicholas Tse, Vincy Chan, Priscilla Chan.
+The ceremony finished with "You are the Legend".